inveniosoftware/invenio/CONTRIBUTING.rst

 For example::

-    component: sumarize changes in 50 char or less
+    component: summarize changes in 50 char or less

     * More detailed explanatory text, if necessary.
-Formatted using bullet points, preferabely `*`.
+Formatted using bullet points, preferably `*`.
 Wrapped to 72 characters.

     * Explain the problem that this commit is solving.
 Focus on why you are making this change as opposed to how (the code explains that).